Infixo/WWR-UITweaks/README.md

 ## Features

 ### Various
 - World view.
-City names are colored based on how overcrowded their indirect capacity is.
+  - City names are colored based on how overcrowded their indirect capacity is.
 Red cities no longer accept indirect passengers.
+  - (0.5) Resorts are marked with an umbrella icon.
 - (0.4) Improved vehicles tooltips.

 ### Explorers (new columns)